Professors Herdegen, Mossler, Vitale, D. Weese

 PSYCHOLOGY 202.
 (3)

 COGNITIVE PSYCHOLOGY.
 This course focuses on the study of human memory and mental processes.
 The information-processing approach is presented and described in some detail.
 A variety of mental activities are covered, including attention, perception, remembering, using language, reasoning, and problem-solving.
 Special attention is paid to the application of current research in cognitive psychology to real-life situations.
-Prerequisite: Psychology 101 or 102.
+Prerequisite: Psychology 101.
 Offered: fall semester of alternate years.

 PSYCHOLOGY 204.
 (3)

 ABNORMAL PSYCHOLOGY.
 An overview of emotional, behavioral, and cognitive conditions which are considered sufficiently stressful, dysfunctional, unusual, or bizarre to require treatment by mental-health professionals.
 Included in each major category defined by psychiatry's diagnostic manual are a description of symptoms, typical antecedent life stresses, correlates in childhood developmental patterns, and physiological, neurological, and temperamental concomitants.
 Theory and research concerning causes and common therapeutic approaches are reviewed.
-Prerequisite: Psychology 101 or 102.
-Offered: spring semester.
+Prerequisite: Psychology 101.
+Offered: fall semester of alternate years.

 PSYCHOLOGY 205.
 (3)

 MOTIVATION.
 An examination of factors responsible for the instigation, continuation, and cessation of human and animal behavior.
 Topics include physiological mechanisms of motivation, instinct, acquired motives, the relationship between motivation and learning, emotion, and complex forms of motivation (e.g., achievement, social influence).
-Prerequisite: Psychology 101 or 102.
+Prerequisite: Psychology 101.
 Offered: fall semester.

 PSYCHOLOGY 207.
 (3)